KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ### Scales and Aspect Ratios of Prior Boxes
 Size of default prior boxes are chosen manually.
 SSD defines a scale value for each feature map layer.
 Starting from first feature map, Conv4_3 detects objects at the smallest scale 0.2 and then increases linearly to the last layer (Conv11_2) at a scale of 0.9.
 By combining the scale value with the target aspect ratios, we can compute the width and the height of the default boxes.
 For layers making 6 predictions, SSD starts with 5 target aspect ratios: 1, 2, 3, 1/2 and 1/3.
-Suppose we have m feature maps for prediction, we can calculate Sk for the k-th feature map.
-Smin is 0.2, Smax is 0.9.
-That means the scale at the lowest layer is 0.2 and the scale at the highest layer is 0.9.
+Suppose we have m feature maps for prediction, we can calculate Sk for the k-th feature map by assuming Smin= 0.2 & Smax=0.9 (the scale at the lowest layer is 0.2 and the scale at the highest layer is 0.9).
 All layers in between is regularly spaced.
-Then the width and the height of the default boxes are calculated as:
 ![Alt text](figs/scale_bb.png?raw=true "Scale of Default Boxes")

-For each scale, sk, we have 5 non-square aspect ratios:
+For each scale, sk, we have 5 non-square aspect ratios.
+The width and the height of the default boxes are calculated as:
 ![Alt text](figs/ns_bb.png?raw=true "5 Non-Square Bounding Boxes")

 Then, SSD adds an extra prior box for aspect ratio of 1:1, as: